0x1eef/tail.css/README.md

 is provided in case you don't have access to the Ruby sass compiler, along with a minimized copy ([dist/tail.min.css](dist/tail.min.css)).
+There are compressed copies of those files included in [dist/](dist/), and they weigh in at around 6KB.

 ## Build